This guide contains instructions for when and how to generate a changelog entry file, as well as information and history about our changelog process.

-- Bad: Fixes and Improves CSS and HTML problems in mini pipeline graph and builds dropdown.
+- Bad: Fixes and Improves CSS and HTML problems in mini pipeline graph and builds dropdown list.

-- Good: Fix tooltips and hover states in mini pipeline graph and builds dropdown.
+- Good: Fix tooltips and hover states in mini pipeline graph and builds dropdown list.

 The first example is too focused on implementation details.
 The user doesn't care that we changed CSS and HTML, they care about the end result of those changes.

 nils in the Array of Commit objects returned from